Dr-Piedra/fractal_agg_scattering/README.md

 pip install pyquaternion

-The program generate_fractal.py executes coord_generator.out and generates a file coords.data which contains the coordinates of the fractal monomers.
+The program generate_fractal.py executes coord_generator.out and generates a file called coords.dat which contains the coordinates of the fractal monomers.
 Then, these coordinates are rotated by the Euler angles alpha, beta and gamma.
-Finally, the function gen_frac generates executes mstm.out using a file which includes all the angles that you want to calculate.
+Finally, the function gen_frac executes mstm.out using a file which includes all the angles that you want to calculate.
 By default the file is "scat_angles.csv".
 A file is created "mueller_log" in the save location (which by default is "test").
 The file mueller_log and log contains the scattering phase function.

 To use the python function:
 - mueller_matrix,coordinates = gen_frac(size_parameter,N_monomers,alpha,beta,gamma)